R505: the Flying Cloud

 "No opinion.
 Opinion not my job.
 I come with engines."

 The control car was some distance from the crew section, but reaching the bridge quickly without appearing disheveled was one of the skills officers were taught in Command College.
-Signalmen received similar training, and Jenkins was already waiting when he arrived.
+Signalmen received similar training, and Jenkins was waiting with a pair of binoculars when he arrived.

 "Where away?"
-Everett asked, accepting a pair of binoculars.
+Everett asked, accepting the glasses.

 "A steamship, sir, bearing 130.
 And I do believe it’s time to have this jacket laundered."